Buyers emerge for Metro and North & South; Listener still up in the air

 Chesterman is a more familiar figure in New Zealand business circles.

-He was a co-founder Coliseum Sports Media, which included richlister Peter Cooper as a director.
+He was a co-founder of Coliseum Sports Media, which included $900m rich lister Peter Cooper as a director and major investor.

-Coliseum Sports Media became a streaming pioneer in New Zealand when it won right to English Premier League football (2013 - 2015) and launched PremierLeaguePass.
+Coliseum Sports Media became a streaming pioneer in New Zealand when it won the right to English Premier League football (2013 - 2015) and launched PremierLeaguePass.

 In 2014, Coliseum and Spark formed a joint-venture, Lightbox Sport, which controlled PremierLeaguePass.